SIAM Journal on Imaging Sciences

 Postreconstructed and postregistered medical images are typically treated as the raw data, implicitly assuming that those operations are error free.
 We question this assumption and explore how the precision of reconstruction and affine registration can be assessed by the image covariance matrix and confidence interval, called the confidence eigenimage, using a statistical model-based approach.
 Various hypotheses may be tested after image reconstruction and registration using classical statistical hypothesis testing vehicles: Is there a statistically significant difference between images?
 Does the intensity at a specific location or area of interest belong to the “normal” range?
 Is there a tumor?
 Does the image require rigid registration?
 We illustrate statistical hypothesis testing with three examples: breast computed tomography, breast near infrared linear reconstruction, and brain magnetic resonance imaging.

 Demidenko, Eugene, "Statistical Hypothesis Testing for Postreconstructed and Postregistered Medical Images" (2009).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1496.